Ovulation Calculator

 What if I have irregular periods?

-If you can't count how long your cycle is or work out when your period is due because of irregular periods then it can be difficult to determine when you are ovulating.
-The good news is that there are other ways of working out when you are ovulating.
+If you have irregular periods, it can be challenging to determine when you are ovulating.
+The good news is that there are other ways of working out when you're ovulating.

 How to spot the signs and symptoms of ovulation

 Some women can spot physical signs of ovulation occurring.
-Some symptoms include:
+Understanding these body signs can be a way of knowing your fertile days.
+Signs can include:

-Ovulation discharge: This cervical mucus best described as similar to egg white - slippery and clear.
+Ovulation discharge: This cervical mucus is similar to egg white - slippery and clear.

-Ovulation pain: Some women may experience Mittelschmertz or “Middle Pain”, as 'stitch-like' pain on one side or towards the bottom of the tummy.
+Ovulation pain: Some women may experience Mittelschmertz or “Middle Pain”, a 'stitch-like' pain on one side or towards the bottom of the tummy.

 Ovulation bloating: Hormone changes during your menstrual cycle can result in slowed digestion and bloating during ovulation.